PiotrSchodowski/cryptoAlert/README.md

 ## How it works

-When u run application, it will start to download data from `CoinGecko.com` and save it to database selected by You.
+When u run application, it will start to download data from `CoinGecko.com` and save it to database coins selected by You.
 Then it will start to check if the price or volume of the cryptocurrency has changed by the value you set and if so, it will send you a message.